SwiftERM Hyper-personalisation for ecommerce email marketing

 • Build your reservoir of insights incrementally over time.
 Begin with the data you already have.
 Start small and simple, and build complexity as required.
 You will, for example, be more adept in mastering multivariate testing when you have experimented with less complex attempts using A/B testing.

-Un-intrusive and natural-feeling product recommendations, serving similarities within product pages and personalised bespoke merchandising are key to retaining, gaining and upselling to the new age consumer.
-The fastest growing software, having the greatest effect on the fashion industry is predictive personalisation (PPS).
+Un-intrusive and natural-feeling product recommendations, serving similarities within product pages and personalised bespoke merchandising are key to retaining, gaining and upselling to the new-age consumer.
+The fastest growing software, having the greatest effect on the fashion industry is hyper-personalisation, using AI machine learning.

 But if you say the word “personalisation” to your email service provider (ESP) then within a few sentences you will see the word segmentation.
 This is because they don’t have the technology to compete, and would wish to gaslight you.

-One of the lesser appreciate benefits of PPS software is that it is 100% automatic, offering a previously unheard of degree of margin, as it eliminates all the overheads associated with this requirement for this element of the marketing spectrum.
+One of the lesser appreciated benefits of hyper-personalisation software is that it is 100% autonomous, no human being touches it, offering a previously unheard-of degree of margin, as it eliminates all the overheads associated with this requirement for this element of the marketing spectrum.
 The huge margin enjoyed in the fashion industry is no longer diluted but a myriad of mouths to feed.
 It commonly works both as a complement or replacement to promotional and marketing software.

 Evidence